rmrisforbidden/Fooling_Neural_Network-Interpretations/README.md

 cd run_lrp
 bash passive_fooling_demo.sh
 ```
-The following scripts contain hyperparameters we has used so far.
+The following scripts contain hyperparameters we have used so far.
 ```
 cd run_lrp
 bash passive_fooling.sh